Gone are the days when kitchen spaces were cluttered with accessories, busy patterns, and designs. Today, the modern kitchen is defined by minimalism.

 1. Invest in Lighting

-The minimalist European kitchen design shines in adequate lighting.
-And as far as lighting goes, there are two ways you can achieve this in your kitchen – through natural lighting (preferred), or a mix of natural and artificial lighting.
+Adequate lighting makes a minimalist European kitchen design shine.
+There are two ways to achieve this: natural lighting (preferred) or a mix of natural and artificial lighting.

-So, how do you ensure the space is getting enough light?
-First, you need to make sure the kitchen is efficiently bouncing off light from its surfaces.
-This means that in case your kitchen is positioned in such a way that natural lighting is limited, you should invest in fancy countertops and classic, laminated, drawers and kitchen cabinets.
+So, how do you ensure the space gets enough light?
+First, ensure the kitchen efficiently bounces light off its surfaces.
+If your kitchen is positioned so that natural lighting is limited, you should invest in fancy countertops, classic laminated drawers, and European kitchen cabinets.

 2. White Will Never Go Wrong

-If you’re to look for inspiring minimalist kitchen designs right now, you’ll be flooded with numerous designs donning a white monochrome palette.
+If you’re looking for inspiring minimalist kitchen designs, you’ll be flooded with numerous designs donning a white monochrome palette.

 Why?
 Because you can never go wrong with white when it comes to expressing minimalism.
 White is easily associated with clean and simple.
-Plus, it allows natural light to flood into the kitchen, which creates a light and airy feel.
+Plus, it allows natural light to flood the kitchen, creating a light and airy feel.

 To nail this color even better, you can extend it to the rest of the place.
-Since most minimalist designs are used in small kitchens, painting the adjoining room or space white creates a sense of unity, which makes the kitchen appear larger.
+Since most minimalist designs are used in small kitchens, painting the adjoining room or space white creates unity, making the kitchen appear larger.

 What if I want to go for a stronger contemporary feel?
 Mix the white with black.
-Two-tone minimalist kitchens, featuring black and white are getting trendier by the day.
-The black helps break the white monotony, creating a contrast that adds sophistication and a modern feel to the kitchen design.
+Two-tone minimalist kitchens featuring black and white are getting trendier by the day.
+The black helps break the monotony of the white, creating a contrast that adds sophistication and a modern feel to the kitchen design.

 3. Keep Everything Low Profile

-Minimalist kitchen design not only involves using the bare essentials but also using design features in a structured way.
-And as far as the latter goes, you can keep the Kitchen Island and countertops at a low profile, for a great minimalist effect.
+Minimalist kitchen design not only involves using the bare essentials but also structured design features.
+As far as the latter goes, you can keep the Kitchen Island and countertops low-profile for a great minimalist effect.

 How does that work?
-By being at the same level, the cooktops and countertops appear smooth and continuous.
-You can then declutter these surfaces, for a greater sense of continuity.
+The cooktops and countertops appear smooth and continuous at the same level.
+You can then declutter these surfaces for a greater sense of continuity.

-You can extend this low profile aesthetic to the pendant lighting as well.
+You can extend this low-profile aesthetic to the pendant lighting as well.
 You can drop them a bit lower, making sure they all align horizontally.
-The seats at the kitchen island should not be too tall as well.
+The seats at the kitchen island should also not be too tall.

 4. Play with Colors

 Yes, the minimalist design is made prominent by the color white.
-But that doesn’t mean that white is the only color that can pull this European kitchen design off.
+But that doesn’t mean that white is the only color that can pull off this European kitchen design.

-In the simplest case, you can mix bright colors in a predominantly white minimalist kitchen to get a nice pop of colors.
-You can do this by incorporating natural wood in the furniture, and bright colors such as red and yellow subtly in kitchen accessories such as the dishcloth, stool, and patterns on the seat cushions or cups.
+In the simplest case, you can mix bright colors in a predominantly white minimalist kitchen to add a nice pop of color.
+You can do this by subtly incorporating natural wood in the furniture and bright colors such as red and yellow in kitchen accessories such as the dishcloth and stool and patterns on the seat cushions or cups.

-If you want to go all out, you can have a white tile backsplash, white countertop, mixed with crimson green cabinetry, a red stove, and a bright yellow fridge.
+If you want to go all out, you can have a white tile backsplash and white countertop mixed with crimson green cabinetry, a red stove, and a bright yellow fridge.

-At the top, you can open things up by using open shelving, while still incorporating a creative splash of colors.
+At the top, you can open things up using open shelving while incorporating a creative splash of colors.
 For instance, you can have the shelves painted white at the frame, with the inside in the same bright yellow as the fridge.

 5. Match the Countertops and the Backsplash

-Assuming you want to take a two-tone color palette approach, one of the best ways of exuding a minimalist design is by matching the countertops with the backsplash.
-For this case, so that the spacey, airy feeling is maintained, you’ll need to use a light color.
+Assuming you want to use a two-tone color palette, one of the best ways to exude a minimalist design is to match the countertops with the backsplash.
+In this case, you’ll need to use a light color to maintain the spacey, airy feeling.

 6. Mix Wood and Tile